Â鶹´«Ã½

 Accessible Tourism for People with Disabilities

-Read the recommendations developed as a result of the Halifax scenario sessions.
+Read recommendations for improving the accessibility of the tourism industry in Nova Scotia, developed as a result of the Halifax scenario sessions.
 Please note that these findings are ongoing.

 We welcome comments from community members and plan to revisit these recommendations to reflect ongoing feedback.